 The RSEFP evaluation involves a review of, and an opportunity to update, the key theses underlying the Program design and structure.
 Is IFC effective in achieving its desired market impact and how is it doing it?
 How has a commercially sustainable EE/ESCO industry been fostered under the Program?
 Are the TA products well defined and effective in achieving their stated purpose?
 Are the Program's financing products effective in motivating FIs to increase their EE finance activity, or is something else needed?
 Is there continuing demand for the financial products?
 What is the continued relevance of the financial products to the various users?
 Are there other variations on or changes to the Program's structure that would make it more effective?
 What lessons for EE finance and EE project and business development are being gained?
 Is the Program effective in communicating and making available these lessons and experience to others?
-What strategies should the Program be considering to maximize its indirect impacts and demonstration value?
-Are the Program's environmental, economic, and social benefits likely to continue post-Program?
+What strategies should the Program's environmental, economic, and social benefits likely to continue post-Program?